kovacsik/blink-challenge/README.md

 ## Description

-Dashboard to display Star Wars Characters using the swapi.co API
+Dashboard to display Star Wars Characters using the swapi.co API.
+This was built in 8 hours as a challenge.

 ## Usage